fys4220/fys4220.github.io/fys4220-jbook/part-project/project_nios2.md

 #### ADXL345 SPI transaction

-{numref}`project-spi-module` shows how the SPI read transaction wave diagram for the ADXL345.
+{ref}`project-spi-module` shows how the SPI read transaction wave diagram for the ADXL345.
 The most significant bit is use to set a write (low) or read condition (high).
 To read or write multiple bytes in one transaction the MB bit must be set to 1.
 %For this example you will only read 1 byte (MB = 0).
 Bits 5--0 defines the address of the register you want to read from.

 ```{figure} ../images/project_adxl345_read_wave.png